Kingerthanu/CPP_GLSL_Goobabs/README.md

   Program Works With C++ To Generate A OpenGL .frag Shader; This Version Doesn't Contain Any User-Input.

+ The Program Starts Off By Creating A Tick Timer, GLFW Window As Well As Defined Shader Class With The Shader Code; Passing In Uniforms For The Current Tick Value For Each Rendering
-  The Current Program Uses Sine And Cosine With A Tick Timer On The xy-Coordinates Of Pixels To Give Waves Off.
+ Call To The Shader.
+The Current GLSL .frag Program Uses Sine And Cosine With A Tick Timer On The xy-Coordinates Of Pixels To Give Waves Off.
 We Currently Have A Constant Frequency, But Is Able To Have A Variable Frequency And Amplitude To The Waves.